risingwavelabs/risingwave/CONTRIBUTING.md

 ```
 Furthermore, [Grafana](https://prometheus.io/docs/visualization/grafana/) can be used to provide better visualization of the metrics.
 After following the official instructions by Grafana, you can use browser to visit `http://localhost:3000/` to get the metrics dashboard.

+## Tracing

+Compute node supports streaming tracing.
+To enable this, either enable `tracing` functionality in `RiseLAB` by `./riselab configure`, or pass `--enable-tracing` to the `compute-node` binary.

 ## Code Formatting
 Before submitting your pull request (PR), you should format the code first.